KhangLy2606/ELI/README.md

 ## Getting Started

-This guide focuses on setting up the Frontend mobile application.
+This guide focuses on setting up the Frontend webapp application.

 ### Prerequisites